 Career prospects refer those of UPF Law Graduates, which are listed in a non-exhaustive way.
 However, there are other career prospects with a transnational relevance for KLC graduates and for graduates that have combined an English LLB and a Spanish Bachelor’s degree.
 It should be noted that many of the career prospects listed below require additional training and a previous national qualification examination.

-The programme's curriculum consists of 243 credits: 120 credits are obtained at KCL and 123 credits are obtained at UPF.
-Credits obtained at KCL (120 ects) are subject to recognition by compulsory and optional subjects at UPF following an approved equivalence table that has taken into account the contents and skills of each subject.
-On the other hand, 60 out of 120 ects obtained at Barcelona are recognized by KCL at the end of the fourth year of the program.
+The programme's curriculum consists of 241 credits: 120 credits are granted by KCL and 121 credits are awarded by UPF.
+Credits granted by KCL (120 ects) are subject to recognition by compulsory and optional subjects at UPF following a conversion table that has taken into account both contents and skills of each module.
+On the other hand, 60 out of 121 ects awarded by UPF are recognized by KCL at the end of the fourth year of the program.

 At KCL, the programme's curriculum consists of compulsory subjects (105 credits) and optional subjects (15 credits).
 It should be noted that credits in England are assessed in a different manner, since two England credits are equivalent to one ects credit.
-During the 3rd and 4th years at UPF, an optional subject (Comparative Legal Institutions) and twenty-one compulsory subjects (two of which are studied during two terms) will be completed.
-These subjects will have a value of 123 ects (including 6 ects of the Bachelor’s Thesis).
+During the 3rd and 4th years at UPF, two transition modules (Foundations of Spanish Private Law & Foundations of Spanish Criminal Law) and twenty compulsory modules (two of them studied during two terms) will be completed.
+These subjects will have a value of 121 ects (including 6 ects of the Bachelor’s Thesis).

 Teaching at both KCL and UPF combine lectures and seminars.
 Lectures are geared to passing on knowledge with a critical outlook and establishing basic concepts.
 Seminars, which are taught in small groups, encourage active participation, nurture problem-solving abilities and promote the use of the skills that jurists require.